-These pretty deviled eggs have an added boost of avocado for a healthy fat.
+These pretty avocado deviled eggs have an added boost of fat for a healthy appetizer.
 (Perfect if you’re looking for a Whole30 deviled egg recipe!)

 When my hens are feeling especially productive, we make deviled eggs frequently.
 While most of the people in my household will do their best to avoid a simple hard-boiled egg, they like deviled eggs.